 Also, make sure you have a plan to repay the balance before the introductory rate expires.
 After that, you could see a significant interest hike and you’re often required to pay interest on the funds from the date you transferred the balance, not the date the promotional period ends.

-While reducing your debt is definitely an important factor to look at when looking at how to lower your debt-to-income ratio, increasing your income is another aspect to consider.
+While reducing your debt is definitely an important factor when looking at how to lower your debt-to-income ratio, increasing your income is another aspect to consider.
 Negotiating for a higher salary, or requesting overtime if you work hourly, could be an option for moving the needle when it comes to earning more.
 Before negotiating for a raise, here are some important aspects to consider:

 - Track your accomplishments, hours and contributions.
 Presenting these to your supervisor in an organized way can help you make a favorable case.